If helping others heal from pain is something you’d like to devote your career to, then becoming a chiropractor could be right up your alley.

 While not all chiropractic schools list this as a requirement, it’s best to have some sort of pre-med background before committing to chiropractic school.
 A great place to start is usually with a bachelor’s degree in science.

-In order to qualify as a chiropractor, you need to graduate with a Doctor of Chiropractic (D.C.).
+In order to qualify as a chiropractor, you need to graduate with a Doctor of Chiropractic (DC) degree.
 This is a post-graduate degree that takes three to four years to complete.

 The first years of study are based in the classroom and lab where you’ll gain in-depth knowledge on the workings of the human anatomy.
 Your final years are spent in clinics.